 I know that Google and Youtube are full of information.
 It’s what I use when I have a question I need answered.
-But the information is spread out, it’s sporadic, it’s not in any kind of order.
+But the information is spread out, it’s good sometimes and it’s not in any kind of order.

-With a blogging course, you can learn something new and master it by the end of the course.
+With a blogging course, you can see the big picture and learn something new step by step.

 Cost: One $97 course per year

-You can’t blog without a good quality computer or laptop.
+You can’t blog without a good quality computer.
 I use my iPhone for most everything, but not for blogging.

-It’s important to have your own computer and not share it.
+It’s important to have your own computer.
 Remember, your blog is a business, treat it like one.